khaors/geocompr/main.md

 ```

 The same function, `projection()`, is used to set a CRS for raster objects.
-The main difference, comparing to vector data, is that raster objects accept only `proj4` definitions:
+The main difference, compared to vector data, is that raster objects only accept `proj4` definitions:

 ```r